 The 1982 quarter mintage and survival data reveals the massive production scale of early clad-era quarters and their distinct preservation patterns across different mint facilities.

-The proof varieties tell a completely different preservation story altogether.
-San Francisco’s Deep Cameo specimens showcase dramatically superior dynamics, with nearly 3.9 million originally produced and an remarkable 90% survival rate that preserved about 3.5 million examples.
+The proof varieties tell a completely different story.
+San Francisco’s Deep Cameo (DCAM) specimens demonstrate dramatically superior preservation, with nearly 3.9 million originally produced and a remarkable 90% survival rate that preserved about 3.5 million examples.
+This exceptional rate reflects the careful handling proof coins received from collectors who bought them in sealed annual proof sets.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)